dguo/dannyguo.com/content/blog/how-to-add-copy-to-clipboard-buttons-to-code-blocks-in-hugo.md

 I passed it a limit parameter of `1` because I only care if the page *has* a code block or not, not the total number of code blocks.

+Keep in mind that this script should be loaded after the page content, preferably at the end of the body so that it doesn't block rendering.
+Otherwise, the selector might run before the code blocks actually exist.

 ## Non-Hugo websites

 This solution should easily work for non-Hugo websites as well.
-The only part of the script that is specific to Hugo is the `.highlight` selector.
+The only part of the script that is specific to Hugo is the `pre > code` selector.
 Modifying the selector and possibly where the button is inserted should be all that is needed.

 ## CodeCopy